Firearms, restricted weapons, blank-firing guns and ammunition

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

-The purpose is to reflect the following principles of the safe use and control of arms items as a privilege, and that persons authorised to import arms have a responsibility to act in the interests of personal and public safety.
+The purpose of the Arms Act 1983 is to promote the safe use and control of firearms and impose controls on the possession and use of firearms and other weapons.
+The purpose reflects the principles that the possession and use of arms items is a privilege, and that persons authorised to import arms items have a responsibility to act in the interests of personal and public safety.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?

-Import permitting for firearms (etc.) is established by the Arms Act 1983 (as amended by the Arms Legislation Act 2020) and Arms Regulations 1992.
-Certain organisations, including New Zealand Defence and Police are exempt from the licensing regime and may import firearms etc. for the purposes of that organisation.
+Certain Crown agencies and organisations, including New Zealand Defence and Police are exempt from the licensing regime and may import firearms etc. for the purposes of that organisation (section 3, Arms Act 1983).

 Procedures